Detection, fate, transport and uptake of chemicals

 Partner: South West Water

 Biosolids are commonly used as a solid amendment and fertilizer in agricultural practices, in the United Kingdom, the application of biosolids is approaching 80%.
 Biosolids retain over 90% of microplastics present in influent wastewater, thereby making the application of biosolids the primary contributor to microplastic pollution in the terrestrial environment.
-The routine application of biosolids to land may result in microplastic accumulation in the soil with unknown impacts.
-There is inadequate evidence to determine the potential effects of microplastic presence on the ecosystem and the ultimate fate in soil.

 Image: Thilakshani Atugoda